Skip to main content

 In short, however, it’s unlikely that a company needs your permission to share data if that data is stored on the company’s servers.
 Opting for local storage ensures you are the only one who can access your doorbell video.

 Ring operates the Neighbors community service, which allows police to directly ask users if they can access footage, through the Request for Assistance feature.
-Usually, this will involve users within a certain distance of an incident receiving that request.
+Typically, this involves users within a certain distance of an incident receiving that request.

 Meet the testers